-Complaints against the chair of trustees, or an entire LGB will:
+Concerns/complaints against the chair of trustees, or an entire LGB will:

-• Be made in writing to the clerk, who will determine the most appropriate course of action dependent on the nature of the complaint.

-Complaints against the board of trustees will:
+Be made in writing to the clerk, who will determine the most appropriate course of action dependent on the nature of the complaint.
+Concerns/complaints against the board of trustees will:

-- Be dealt with by the CEO. - Follow the complaints procedure, including a panel hearing where applicable.
+- Be dealt with by the CEO. - Follow the concerns/complaints procedure, including a panel hearing where applicable.

-Complaints against the CEO will:
+Concerns/complaints against the CEO will: